ultraviolet-jordan/habbokt/README.md

   ```

 # Starting the Web-Server
+_Running the auto-reload task and the web-server task in Gradle simultaneously is very powerful for development._

 - To start the web server using Gradle, you can run the run task in a terminal:
   ```shell